Employee confidence is an attribute that’s hard to measure, but ignoring it could be costing your organisation money, according to a new report.

 5. Encourage them to ‘fall forward’ rather than back

 Those who lack confidence often use their mistakes as a stick to beat themselves with, and it can hold them back from making progress in future.
 When things go wrong, instead of allowing the person to dwell on it, it’s important you encourage them to ‘fall forward’.
 Discuss what happened and what they learned from it, and try to frame it as a positive thing for their future development.
-It’s also worth learning more about conflict resolution and how to mediate a crisis before tackling this.
+It’s also worth learning more about before tackling this.

 6. Make them the teacher